goravel/docs/the-basics/middleware.md

 ## Introduction

-Middleware can filtering HTTP requests that enter the application.
+Middleware provide a convenient mechanism for inspecting and filtering HTTP requests entering your application.
 For example, `Goravel` provides a CORS middleware, which can implement requests across domains.

 ## Define Middleware